LutzGross/esys-escript.github.io/trilinos_source/cmake/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

     -D MPI_EXEC_MAX_NUMPROCS=4

-  (The maximum number of processes to allow when setting up and running MPI test and example executables.
-The default is set to '4' but should be set to the largest number that can be tolerated for the given machine.
-Tests with more processes than this are excluded from the test suite at configure time.)
+  (The maximum number of processes to allow when setting up and running MPI tests and examples that use MPI.
+The default is set to '4' but should be set to the largest number that can be tolerated for the given machine or the most cores on the machine that you want the test suite to be able to use.
+  Tests and examples that require more processes than this are excluded from the CTest test suite at configure time.  ``MPI_EXEC_MAX_NUMPROCS`` is also used to exclude tests in a non-MPI build (i.e. ``TPL_ENABLE_MPI=OFF``) if the number of required cores for a given test is greater than this value.)

   ::